 Title I has provided funding for a full-time Parent Involvement Coordinator.
 This position provides many services for school personnel as well as our school community.
 Our Parent Involvement Coordinator is bilingual, so she serves as a translator at parent trainings, teacher conferences, and whenever her services are needed at the school.
 A complete analysis and breakdown of this position can be found in the AES Title I Plan.
-Classroom teachers are also responsible for numerous parent involvement activities which include Authors' Tea, PASS Review Night, Math Olympics, Immigration Day, Drop Everything and Read, Christmas Around the World, Rockin' Reading Night, Dinner/Dessert Theater Café and Multicultural Day.
+Classroom teachers are also responsible for numerous parent involvement activities which include PASS/SC Ready Review, Rockin' Reading Night, Dinner/Dessert Theater Café and Multicultural Day.